When America sings for you

 - Big Sister Instinct: Do not hurt Eliza; Angelica will find out and she will let you have it.

 - Birth/Death Juxtaposition: The birth of Philip (and, by extension, the nation) is juxtaposed one song later by the death of Laurens.
+To drive the point home, these two characters are played by the same actor.

 - Bittersweet Ending: